ilydyu/3D-react-logo/README.md

 # 3D React logo

-The logo of the reactor is an atom with orbitals and electrons, it's the same thing, but in 3D
+The logo of the React is an atom with orbitals and electrons, it's the same thing, but in 3D

 ![Showcase](./public/showcase.webm)